tsaodown/api-skeleton/README.md

 ## Notes

 Hey there, nice to async meet y'all!
 This was my first time using Flask and the first time I've touched Python in a while.
-I got through appt creation and fetching all appointments.
-I've been kind of stuck on getting the first available appointment, so I wanted to walk through my thinking here:
+I got through appt creation and fetching all appointments in time.
+I was a little stuck on getting the first available appointment, but I got it - albeit about 30 minutes late.
+Following the honor code ¯\\_(ツ)_/¯

-1. Find doctors scheduled at time
-2. If there are no doctors scheduled, set time to 8am next day, & goto 1
-3. Get appointments of doctors scheduled at time
-4. If there are any doctors without an appointment, return that doctor
-5. Set time to end of soonest ending appointment
-6. Goto 1

 ## Setup